cockroachdb/docs/src/current/_includes/common/basic-terms.md

 #### Request Unit (RU)

-Represents the compute and I/O resources used by a query.
-All database operations in CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} cost a certain amount of RUs depending on the resources used.
-For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
+In CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }}, all cluster activity, including SQL queries, bulk operations, and background jobs, is measured in Request Units, or RUs.
+An RU is an abstracted metric that represents the compute and I/O resources used by a database operation.
+In addition to queries that you run, background activity, such as automatic statistics to optimize your queries or connecting a changefeed to an external sink, also consumes RUs.
 You can see how many Request Units your cluster has used on the [Cluster Overview]({{ link_prefix }}cluster-overview-page.html#request-units) page.

 #### Resource limits